Skip to main content

 The sophisticated interplay between gut microbiota and peptide therapy efficacy can be examined at the molecular level through the lens of microbial endocrinology.
 The gut microbiome functions as a distributed metabolic organ that produces a vast array of neuro-active and endocrine-active compounds from dietary substrates.

 Growth hormone secretagogues, such as Tesamorelin or the Ipamorelin/CJC-1295 combination, function by binding to the growth hormone-releasing hormone receptor (GHRH-R) on somatotroph cells in the anterior pituitary.
-This ligand-receptor binding initiates a downstream signaling cascade, primarily through the cyclic AMP (cAMP) pathway, leading to the synthesis and release of (GH).
+This ligand-receptor binding initiates a downstream signaling cascade, primarily through the cyclic AMP (cAMP) pathway, leading to the synthesis and release of growth hormone (GH).

 The responsiveness of these somatotrophs, is subject to modulation by the systemic metabolic environment, which is heavily influenced by gut-derived SCFAs that enter circulation.